navdeep-G/sdss-h2o-automl/README.md

 In this tutorial, you will:

-- Perform Basic dataframe manipulations
+- Perform Basic dataframe manipulations.
-- Creating a target (response column)
+- Creating a target (response column).
-- Feature preprocessing & engineering
+- Feature preprocessing & engineering.
-- Splitting the data into training and validation sets
+- Splitting the data into training and validation sets.
-- Building models (GLM & GBM)
+- Building models (GLM & GBM).
-- Evaluating model performance
+- Evaluating model performance.
-- Run a grid search
+- Run a grid search.
-- Run AutoML
+- Run AutoML where stopping is based on max runtime.
+- View the leaderboard (based on cross-validation metrics).
+- Predict using the AutoML leader model.

 Demo Notebooks: